A nearly optimal algorithm for deciding connectivity queries in smooth and bounded real algebraic sets: Abstract

 \section{Abstract}

 A roadmap for a semi-algebraic set $S$ is a curve which has a non-empty and connected intersection with all connected components of $S$.
-Hence, this kind of object, introduced by Canny, can be used to answer connectivity queries (with applications, for instance, to motion planning) but has also become of central importance in effective real algebraic geometry, since it is used in many higher-level algorithms.
+Hence, this kind of object, introduced by Canny, can be used to answer connectivity queries (with applications, for instance, to motion planning) but has also become of central importance in effective real algebraic geometry, since it is used in higher-level algorithms.

-For a long time, the best known complexity result for computing roadmaps, due to Basu, Pollack and Roy, was $s^{d+1} D^{O(n^2)}$, where the input is given by $s$ polynomials of degree $D$ in $n$ variables, with $d \le n$ the dimension of an associated geometric object.

-In 2011, we introduced new proof techniques for establishing connectivity results in real algebraic sets.
-This gave us more freedom for the design of algorithms computing roadmaps and led us to a first probabilistic roadmap algorithm for smooth and bounded real hypersurfaces running in time $(nD)^{O(n^{1.5})}$.
-With Basu and Roy, we then obtained a deterministic algorithm for general real algebraic sets running in time $D^{O(n^{1.5})}$.
-Recently, Basu and Roy improved this result to obtain an algorithm computing a roadmap of degree polynomial in $n^{n\log^2(n)} D^{n\log(n)}$, in time polynomial in $n^{n\log^3(n)} D^{n\log^2(n)}$; this is close to the expected optimal $D^n$.

-In this paper, we provide a probabilistic algorithm which computes roadmaps for smooth and bounded real algebraic sets such that the output size and the running time are polynomial in $(nD)^{n\log(n)}$.
+In this paper, we provide a probabilistic algorithm which computes roadmaps for smooth and bounded real algebraic sets.
+Its output size and running time are polynomial in $(nD)^{n\log(d)}$, where $D$ is the maximum of the degrees of the input polynomials, $d$ is the dimension of the set under consideration and $n$ is the number of variables.
 More precisely, the running time of the algorithm is essentially subquadratic in the output size.
-Even under these extra assumptions, it is the first roadmap algorithm with output size and running time polynomial in $(nD)^{n\log(n)}$.
+Even under our assumptions, it is the first roadmap algorithm with output size and running time polynomial in $(nD)^{n\log(d)}$.

-\chapter{Introduction}
+\section{Introduction}

-Roadmaps were introduced by Canny~\cite{CannyThese, Canny} as a means to decide connectivity properties for semi-algebraic sets.
+Roadmaps were introduced by Canny~\cite{CannyThese,Canny} as a means to decide connectivity properties for semi-algebraic sets.
 Informally, a roadmap of a semi-algebraic set $S$ is a semi-algebraic curve in $S$, whose intersection with each connected component of $S$ is non-empty and connected: connecting points on $S$ can then be reduced to connecting them to the roadmap and moving along it.
-The initial motivation of this work was to motion planning, but computing roadmaps actually became the key to many further algorithms in semi-algebraic geometry, such as computing a decomposition of a semi-algebraic set into its semi-algebraically connected components~\cite{BaPoRo06}.
+The initial motivation of Canny's work was to motion planning, but computing roadmaps actually became the key to further algorithms in semi-algebraic geometry, such as computing a decomposition of a semi-algebraic set into its semi-algebraically connected components~\cite{BaPoRo06}.